 Sometimes unexpected errors occur when you run a [Scenario] that includes [Email Testing].
 Here are some common issues.

-Autify couldn't locate and opened email during test execution
+Autify couldn't find email during test execution

 The email opened during test execution was not the one that which was intended